ducksluck/SAC_NORDVPN/README.md

 **First Use**

+ 1) Launch your python IDE as admin (or cmommand prompt) and run menu.py
- 1) Select an option to download configs.
+ 2) Select an option to download configs.
 The reason for purging old configs is to ensure that you are attempting to connect to a valid server that is in fact still in operation by NordVPN.

- 2) Connect either to a randoom, selected country, or double vpn server.
+ 3) Connect either to a randoom, selected country, or double vpn server.

- 3) If you don't like the colors change them.
+ 4) If you don't like the colors change them.
 Changed color preferences persist after restart.

 *Note:  The option 'Download: All Configs' has an option within to increase worker threads.
 Although it would be nice to have 100 threads downloading these configs at a time nordVPN servers will only allow so many downloads within a given period of time.
 If that limit is exceeded they will serve a smaller corrupt config file containing a warning that a limit has been reached. ( *shakes head* They could just provide us with an option to download a zip of all the configs.
 It's only ~28MB UNCOMPRESSED) Recommended number for max threads is 30-40.
 It could take about 17 mins to download the 10,600+ configs (TCP and UDP).